 No other generation blurs the lines between work and play like Millennials do.
 They want to play when they feel like playing, and they want to work when they feel like working; you might be surprised at how often (and when) they feel like working given the choice.

 Companies that offer FTO and flexible work schedules are doing more than offering cool perks.
 They are telling their employees, “We trust you.”
-In turn, the young employees are more likely to act like responsible adults – often putting in more hours than is expected of them.
-For me, it’s less about the percentage of time they spend working vs. playing and more about productivity and quality of work.
-The best work is performed when someone is inspired to do so, not necessarily between the hours of 8 and 5, Mondaythrough Friday.
+In turn, the young employees are more likely to act like responsible adults – often putting in more hours than are expected of them.

 “I need the right balance of attention and trust.
 I do not want a manager that hovers and micromanages my every effort.
 However, I do want a manager that is accessible and open to discussing issues.”